rajgoel/course-scientific-programming/03-lecture/slides.md

 [Maps, dictionaries, or associative arrays](https://en.wikipedia.org/wiki/Map_(data_structure)) are containers that store key-value pairs, allowing retrieval, insertion, and deletion based on unique keys.

 ![Figure](03-lecture/map.svg)

+> [!NOTE]
+> Insertion, removal, and access may require traversing through multiple elements and possibly reorganising parts of the data.

+===

+### Set

+[Sets](https://en.wikipedia.org/wiki/Set_(data_structure)) are containers that hold a collection of unique elements.
+Sets are primarily used to tests a value for membership and to remove duplicates.

+> [!NOTE]
+> Insertion, removal, and access may require traversing through multiple elements and possibly reorganising parts of the data.

 ===